 Pro-Tech Home Inspection Services

-Over the past year, Radon exposure has become a fast spreading topic of discussion, especially in home buying.
-Pro-Tech Inspectors have performed many inspections for homes that have already been outfitted with mitigation systems over past years, but are noticing an increasing amount, likely caused by growth in exposure concerns.
-While we have seen numerous systems that have been installed correctly, confirmed in test data, we have also seen a volume of incorrectly installed active systems.
+Over the last decade or so, Radon exposure has become a fast spreading topic of discussion, especially in home buying.
+Pro-Tech Inspectors have performed many inspections for homes that have already been outfitted with mitigation systems, either retrofitted or installed during construction.
+While we are fortunate to have several reputable radon mitigation providers in our region, we still come across incorrectly installed systems regularly.

 When hiring a professional to install a mitigation system, it is important to gather a few bits of information to ensure your home will be properly mitigated.
 Consider asking these questions: